INSO-TUWien/Binocular/docs/CONTRIBUTING.md

 ### React
 The User Interface is built with react.js, a framework where you can define Components that you can write once and re-use as many times as you want.
-Each component has a render() method, where you can return HTML-Elements or other React-Elements in so-called JSX-Syntax (basically returning HTML plaintext in javascript).
+Each component has a `render()` method, where you can return HTML-Elements or other React-Elements in so-called JSX-Syntax (basically returning HTML plaintext in javascript).
-Basically, if you define a Component called MyComponent, you can later use it by typing <MyComponent/> in the return statement of a render() method.
+Basically, if you define a Component called MyComponent, you can later use it by typing `<MyComponent/>` in the return statement of a `render()` method.
-You can also pass values to a component using properties (props) like you would in HTML: <MyComponent prop1="Hello"/>.
-You can even compute things like so: <MyComponent prop1={1+1}/>
+You can also pass values to a component using properties (props) like you would in HTML: `<MyComponent prop1="Hello"/>´.
+You can even compute things like so: `<MyComponent prop1={1+1}/>`
 Each element also has a local state where you can save whatever you want.
 To take a look at react in detail, please check out https://reactjs.org/docs/getting-started.html I found the "Guide to Main Concepts" to be more helpful than the practical tutorial.
 React is the best place to start in order to understand the structure of this application.
+P.S.: If you can, try to re-use your components as many times as possible, or even re-use components that are already there (written by others).

 ### Bulma
 Before you start styling everything manually to match everything else, you should have a look at Bulma.